Elderly couple using a tablet device to speak to a clinician

 The total annual cost impact of diabetes in Australia is estimated at $17.6 billion (inflation adjusted).[2]
 Diabetes is the seventh most common cause of death by disease in Australia.[3]

-Aboriginal and Torres Strait Islander Australians are 3 times more likely to develop type 2 diabetes than non-Indigenous Australians.[3]
-They are 4.3 times more likely to be hospitalised with type 2 diabetes, and four times as likely to die from it.[3]
+Aboriginal and Torres Strait Islander Australians are three times more likely to develop type 2 diabetes and four times as likely to die from it than non-Indigenous Australians.[3]

-NSW Health identified that residents of regional NSW have poorer health outcomes and face significant challenges in accessing health and hospital services compared to people living in metropolitan areas.[3]
+People in regional NSW have poorer health outcomes and face significant challenges in accessing healthcare than those living in metropolitan areas.[3]

-The VC-RPM program will allow participating patients to be cared for conveniently and safely in the comfort of their home, at work, on Country or in community settings.
+The RPM program will allow patients to receive care conveniently and safely in the comfort of their home, work, on Country or in community settings.

-This program is expected to help reduce pressures on the hospital system by reducing admissions, presentations to emergency department as well as wait and travel time for patients.
+This program aims to reduce pressures on the hospital system through a reduction in hospital admissions, presentations to emergency department and wait and travel time for patients.

 Woman signing into the RPM platform through a tablet